 You know what was a great decade for cars?
 The 20s.
-The last one I mean, not this one that we’re half a week into.
+The last one I mean, not this one that we’re almost three years into (!!!).
 Lots of great cars came out of the 20s, and a few great car companies.
-One of those companies was Alvis, which began making cars almost exactly 100 years ago and successfully implemented groundbreaking technologies that are commonplace today.
+One of those companies was Alvis, which began making cars just over 100 years ago and successfully implemented groundbreaking technologies that are commonplace today.

 It is sometimes suggested that the name is a portmanteau of “aluminium” and “vis” – Latin for strength.
 However, Geoffrey de Freville, the man who came up with the name has stated that it is meaningless and that it was chosen because it could be pronounced in any language

 The 20s were really great for Alvis.
 Its first car was the Alvis 10/30 which had a four-cylinder engine that used pressure lubrication for the main bearings, an advanced feature a hundred years ago.
 The car was an instant success and established the company’s reputation for quality and performance

 In 1924 the engine got an overhead cam and the car became the Alvis 12/50.
 The car’s first race was at the JCC Brooklands 200 mile race where it finished first.
 The production 12/50 was a successful sports car with a range of factory bodies that had different seating options and open or closed roofs.
 Alvis did not make their own coachwork.
 Like many upscale auto companies at that time, it outsourced coachwork to the many British coachbuilders nearby.